 Previously: How to set expectations with your mentor

-Mentoring comes from different places at your summer research site
+Mentoring comes from different places at your virtual research site

 - Postdocs and graduate students have first-hand information about what it is like being a postdoc and graduate student today – your faculty mentor is removed from that experience (sometimes by decades).
 Postdocs and graduate students can prepare you to navigate many of the challenges that will arise when you take the next steps in your research career.